Practice 03 · Digital Products & Platforms

 Discover

-Map the user, the operator, and the economic loop.
-Identify the riskiest assumption and design the validation around it.
+Map your user, your operators, and the economic loop.
+Together we name the riskiest assumption and design the validation around it.

 - 02